matplotlib/mplcairo/README.rst

   (which is synonym to ``NONE``).

-  Setting antialiasing to ``True`` uses ``FAST`` antialiasing for lines thicker than 1/3px and ``BEST`` for lines thinner than that: the former is around 10% faster than Agg, whereas the latter is around 3x slower; however, for very thin lines, the former leads to artefacts such as lines disappearing in certain sections (see e.g. ``test_cycles.test_property_collision_plot`` after forcing the antialiasing to ``FAST``).
-The threshold of 1/3px was determined empirically.
-See ``examples/thin_line_antialiasing.py``.
+  Setting antialiasing to ``True`` uses ``FAST`` antialiasing for lines thicker than 1/3px and ``BEST`` for lines thinner than that: for lines thinner than 1/3px, the former leads to artefacts such as lines disappearing in certain sections (see e.g. ``test_cycles.test_property_collision_plot`` after forcing the antialiasing to ``FAST``).
+The threshold of 1/3px was determined empirically, see ``examples/thin_line_antialiasing.py``.

+- For fast drawing of path with many segments, the ``agg.path.chunksize`` rcparam should be set to 1000 (see ``examples/line_time_per_edge.py`` for the determination of this value); this causes longer paths to be split into individually rendered sections of 1000 segments each (directly rendering longer paths appears to have superlinear complexity).

   Note that in order to set the ``lines.antialiased`` or ``patch.antialiased`` rcparams to a ``cairo_antialias_t`` enum value, it is necessary to bypass